statgenetics/statgen-courses/README.md

 notedown exercise.md > exercise.ipynb
 ```

+The notedown program can be installed via `pip install notedown`.

-However, manual polishment is still needed after the automatic conversion.
+Manual polishment is still needed after the automatic conversion.
 This is just a start point.
+Specifically, it will be important to separate codes from text to different Notebook cells,
+and assign to each cell the approperate kernel if using SoS multi-language Notebook.
+Command output should also be
+removed from the text because they will be generated automatically and formatted better, after executing the notebook.

 # For users